teamapp-ai/teamapp-ai.github.io/_blog/avoid-too-many-checklist-tasks-and-other-responses.md

 ---
 We've noticed team leaders, managers and executives get very excited once they understand the content page on the Management App - the page for assigning tasks to teams.

-We've noticed this excitement can sometimes be applied in a way that works against the productivity of frontline teams.

 For the best results, we recommend: